Zebole/Curriculum-Vitae/README.md

-# This is a CV template I built using HTML and CSS
+# CV template I built using HTML and CSS

+This is a CV tempalte I built using HLTM & CSS